Saturday 22 June 2019

 The execution is what makes this movie.
 Jack Sholder must thank his lucky stars for this movie, but he is one of the reasons why it is great.

-His direction clean, clear and filled with moments of invention.
+His direction is clean, clear and filled with moments of invention.
 The opening scene - a bank robbery shot entirely from a single security camera, immediately discombobulates the viewer while also setting up the important action, concluding with the stone-faced robber turning and staring straight at the camera.
-He smiles and shoots the camera.
+He smiles and shoots.

 Cue a terrific car chase, which utilises the visual vocabulary (particularly POV shots and mounted side angles shooting backwards over the rear wheels) of 70s chase thrillers like Bullitt and The French Connection, but filled with remarkable touches of black comedy (including maybe the best variation on the old ‘two guys carrying a pane of glass across a street’ gag).